-After learning which teams are going to the Super Bowl this year (and totally guilty of asking Ben for the sole purpose of creating a themed dish for you!)
-I decided to throw a theme out the window and instead concentrate on creating a dish that you’re going to crave until you physically make then sink your teeth into, because that’s exactly how I’d describe Thai Sticky Chicken Fingers – craveable!
+After learning which teams are going to the Super Bowl this year (and totally guilty of asking Ben for the sole purpose of creating a themed dish for you) I decided to throw a theme out the window and instead concentrate on creating a dish that you’re going to crave until you physically make then sink your teeth into, because that’s exactly how I’d describe Thai Sticky Chicken Fingers – craveable!

 Chicken breasts sliced into strips are coated in a gluten-free breading that’s spiked with sliced almonds for a spectacular taste and crunch that, get this, actually stays on the chicken fingers!
-How many times have you made homemade chicken fingers or chicken breasts only to have the breading fall right off the dang things after pulling them out of the oven?
+How many times have you made homemade chicken fingers or chicken breasts only to have the breading fall off after pulling them out of the oven?
 I’ll show you my secret to making sure it stays firmly in place.

-After baking, the chicken strips are tossed in a sticky-salty-sweet, Thai-inspired sauce then placed back in the oven for a few minutes to create a fabulous tacky coating.
+After baking, the chicken strips are tossed in a sticky-savory-sweet, Thai-inspired sauce then placed back in the oven for a few minutes to create a fabulous tacky coating.
 And good tacky.
 Not like, blatantly cutting someone in line at the fish market, which I’ve been fuming over for the past four days.
-COME ON!!
+COME ON!
 Anyway, these chicken fingers are going to knock your socks off.
 A little sweet, a little heat, and perfectly crunchy and sticky.
 Grab a wet wipe.